bptlab/ark_automate/wiki/How-to-write-tests.md

 #### Jest
 * Unit testing
 * Snapshot testing
-    * is useful for making sure that the UI does not change unexpectedly
+    * Is useful for making sure that the UI does not change unexpectedly
 * Integration testing
 * Mocks, Stubs, and Spies ([Dive Deeper](https://youtu.be/GTaVTa4QuAM?t=119))
     * Mock = An object on which you set expectations